NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-cannot-be-banned.md

 <figure>
   <blockquote>
-    <p>I won't be talking about bitcoin in ten years, I can assure you that \[\...\] I would bet even in five or six years I'm no longer talking about bitcoin as Treasury Secretary.
-I'll have other priorities.</p>
+    <p>I won’t be talking about bitcoin in ten years, I can assure you that […] I would bet even in five or six years I’m no longer talking about bitcoin as Treasury Secretary.
+I’ll have other priorities.</p>
   </blockquote>
   <figcaption>US Treasury Secretary Steve Mnuchin (July 2019)<sup><a id="ref60" href="#fn60">[60]</a></sup></figcaption>
 </figure>

 <figure>
   <blockquote>
-    <p>I am not a fan of bitcoin [...], which [is] not money, and whose value is highly volatile and based on thin air.</p>
+    <p>I am not a fan of bitcoin […], which [is] not money, and whose value is highly volatile and based on thin air.</p>
   </blockquote>
   <figcaption>US President Donald Trump (July 2019)<sup><a id="ref61" href="#fn61">[61]</a></sup></figcaption>
 </figure>